CONVEX

 Limitations and Caveats

-The volatility surface is a static snapshot — it reflects current supply and demand for options, not a fundamental forecast of future volatility.
-Surfaces can gap discontinuously on news, making theoretical arbitrage relationships unstable.
-Model dependency is a critical caveat: different interpolation methods (SVI, SABR, local vol) produce different surfaces from the same market prices, leading to divergent hedging ratios.
-Additionally, the surface for illiquid options (deep out-of-the-money, very long-dated) is often poorly anchored to real trades.
+The volatility surface is a static snapshot of supply and demand, not a fundamental forecast of future volatility.
+Surfaces can gap discontinuously on unexpected news, making arbitrage relationships that appear stable suddenly untenable.
+Model dependency is a critical and underappreciated caveat: different interpolation and extrapolation methods, SVI parametrization, SABR, or local vol, can produce meaningfully different implied vols in the wings from identical input market prices, leading to divergent delta and vega hedging ratios.
+Traders using different models may compute contradictory hedge ratios for the same position.
+Additionally, surfaces for illiquid strikes, deep out-of-the-money options, very long-dated expiries, are often poorly anchored to actual traded prices and reflect model extrapolation rather than true market consensus, making surface-based valuations in those regions unreliable.

 What to Watch

-• 25-delta risk reversal levels in EUR/USD and equity indices for skew regime shifts
+• 25-delta risk reversal in EUR/USD and equity indices: Monitor for skew regime shifts that diverge from spot trends, which often precede directional positioning unwinds.

 Frequently Asked Questions

-What is the difference between volatility skew and the volatility surface?
+What is the difference between the volatility surface and the VIX?

-How do traders use the volatility surface to find relative value?
+How do traders use the volatility surface to find mispriced options?

 Volatility Surface is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Volatility Surface is influencing current positions.